-If, on the other hand, your Spanish is more advanced and you’re wanting to lose yourself in a good story, you are in luck; Colombia has a rich literary tradition.
+If your Spanish is fairly advanced and you’re wanting to lose yourself in a good story, you are in luck; Colombia has a rich literary tradition.
 Below are a few of the titles which I can personally recommend:

 “Crónica de una muerte anunciada” (“Chronicle of a Death Foretold”): Gabriel García Márquez

 The Nobel Prize winning author is undoubtedly one of Colombia’s most famous.
 While Márquez’s most celebrated tome is “Cien años de soledad” (“One Hundred Years of Solitude”) the complexity of the text, the vivid nature of the descriptions, and highly diverse vocabulary employed by the author make it really difficult for non-native speakers to read.

 “Crónica de una muerte anunciada” is much more accessible.
 It is an engaging and highly enjoyable novel, which traces the events preceding a murder in a small town.
 Though everybody knew the violence was imminent, nobody did anything to prevent it…